kunal8670/MY_roadmap/README.md

-## It is not exactly the timeline I am trying to half
+## It is not exactly the timeline I am trying to half (SEPTEMBER TO APRIL) -- I HOPE 😉

 ### **Cybersecurity Career Roadmap Timeline**